chrisdarden/Wikipedia-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+## RUNNING PROGRAM

+Run `nvm use 16` and download Node 16 to compile this program successfully.
+Run  `npm start` to generate file then navigate to `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.